code16/sharp/docs/guide/README.md

 Each instance of an `entity` is called... an `instance`.

 Each `entity` in Sharp can be displayed:
 - in an `Entity List`, which is the list of all the `instances` for this `entity`: with some configuration and code, the user can sort the data, add filters, and perform a search.
-From there we also gain access to applicative `commands` applied to an `instance` or the whole list, and to a simple `state` changer (the publish state of an Article, for instance).
+From there we also gain access to applicative `commands` applied to an `instance` or the whole list, and to a simple `state` changer (the published state of an Article, for instance).
 All of that is described below.
-- In a `Show`, optionally, to display an `instance` details.
+- In a `Show Page`, optionally, to display an `instance` details.
 - And in a `Form`, either to update or create a new `instance`.

 ## Installation

-Sharp 6 needs Laravel 7+ and PHP 7.4+.
+Sharp 7 needs Laravel 8+ and PHP 8.0+.

 - Add the package with composer: `composer require code16/sharp`
 - And then publish assets: `php artisan vendor:publish --provider="Code16\Sharp\SharpServiceProvider" --tag=assets`